misaki-web/grepp/README.md

 - `.hg` from Mercurial
 - `.svn` from Apache Subversion

-A detailed explanation of commands and settings is displayed when the script is invoked without arguments (`grep+`).
+A detailed explanation of commands and settings is displayed when running (`grep+ -h`).
 Help output is also accessible in the file [help.md](https://github.com/misa-ki/grepp/blob/main/help.md).

 *Note: depending on your terminal settings, you may have to hold the `Ctrl` key while clicking on the link to open the file.*